-At Higher Failsworth Primary School we have been awarded the Healthy School Award so to celebrate your child's birthday we ask for a donation of a birthday book that be shared and enjoyed by the children, instead of a sweet treat.
+At Higher Failsworth Primary School we have been awarded the Healthy School Award so to celebrate your child's birthday we ask for a donation of a birthday book that can be shared and enjoyed by the children, instead of a sweet treat.
 This book will be read in school and kept as a special collection of books with an acknowledgement to your child's contribution inserted into the book cover.
+In Nursery , we celebrate each child's birthday by singing Happy Birthday to them and they are invited to sit on the special Birthday Chair for the day.
+We will also post their picture on Dojo.